pkro/css_notes/readme.md

   - ::before, ::after add content
   - ::first-letter, ::first-line self explanatory (use for drop caps for example)
   - ::selection: allows style of user selected text (needs vendor prefix for firefox)
+- Flex
+  - applied to parent container, affects immediate children (flex items)
+  - for laying out content in one dimension and allowing the container to flex to the dimensions needed by content (unlike float, see problem above)
+  - produces same height (flex-direction: row[-reverse]) / width (flex-direction: row[-reverse]) sized child containers
+  - width (flex-direction:) or height (...) are of variable size depending on content
+  - justify-content: space items along the flex axis; would have loved a flex prefix or better naming for this
+  - align-items: align content of flex items on the cross axis -Grid
+  - grid-template-columns: repeat(auto-fill), minmax(minvalue, maxvalue) automatically break rows depending on space
+  - grid-template-areas are awesome and annoying as each has to be names in the css; also easy to misuse and disregard semantically sound html tagging and order
+- all layout types (float, flex, grid) can and should be used together
+- Shapes
+  - box model box can be changes with shape-outside; not all browsers support it yet; worst case: fallback to box
+  - doesn't apply to pseudo elements that don't have their own box like ::first-letter unfortunately it seems
+  - can also have an image for the shape, see https://css-tricks.com/almanac/properties/s/shape-outside/
+  - good visual design support in ff (must first assing points in the css unfortunately)
+  - use with "inset" or "polygon" (shape with devtools) with smaller size to cause text overflow
+- **FIREFOX DEV EDITION DEV TOOLS** are better than anything; note to self: move to ff again, check video playback